syncfusion-content/blazor-docs/blazor/diagram/layout/organizational-chart.md

 ## Assistant

-Assistants are child items that have a different relationship with the parent node.
+[Assistants](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TreeInfo.html#Syncfusion_Blazor_Diagram_TreeInfo_Assistants) are child items that have a different relationship with the parent node.
 They are laid out in a dedicated part of the tree.
 A node can be specified as an assistant of its parent by adding it to the assistants property of the argument `Assistants`.

-In the `Root`property, define the node set to be the parent of the assistant node.
+In the [Root](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Layout.html#Syncfusion_Blazor_Diagram_Layout_Root)property, define the node set to be the parent of the assistant node.
 In the `Assistant` property, define the node set to be assistant for the parent node.
 Both properties should be defined in the "LayoutInfo" property.

 The following code example illustrates how to add assistants to the layout.